-Almost all recent literature on Medicaid and labor supply has used Affordable Care Act (ACA)-induced Medicaid eligibility expansions in various states as natural experiments.
-Estimated effects on employment and earnings differ widely due to differences in the scope of eligibility expansion across states.
+Almost all recent literature on Medicaid and labor supply has used Affordable Care Act (ACA)induced Medicaid eligibility expansions in various states as natural experiments.
+Estimated effects on employment and earnings differ widely due to differences in the scope of eligibility expansion across states and are potentially subject to biases due to policy endogeneity.
 Using a Regression Kink Design (RKD) framework, this paper takes a uniquely different approach to the identification of the effect of Medicaid generosity on household income.
-Both state-level data and March CPS data from 1980-2013 suggest that generous federal funding of state-level Medicaid costs have a modest negative effect on household income.
+Both state-level data and March CPS data from 1980-2013 suggest that generous federal funding of state-level Medicaid costs has a negative effect on household income.
 The negative impact of Medicaid generosity on household income is more pronounced at the lower end of the household income distribution and on the income and earnings of female heads.

-Keywords: Medicaid, Household Income, Labor Supply
+Keywords: Medicaid and Household Income, Regression Kink Design

-JEL Numbers: C31 I13 J08 J22
+JEL Numbers: C31 E62 I38 H31

-\Research Department, Federal Reserve Bank of Dallas.
+^{}Research Department, Federal Reserve Bank of Dallas.
 The views expressed here are those of the author and do not necessarily reflect those of the Federal Reserve Bank of Dallas or the Federal Reserve System.
-I thank Pia Orrenius, John Duca, Michael Weiss, Byron Lutz, Aimee Chin, Chinhui Juhn, Marika Cabral, and seminar participants at the Federal Reserve Bank of Dallas.
+I thank Pia Orrenius, John Duca, Michael Weiss, Byron Lutz, Aimee Chin, Chinhui Juhn, Marika Cabral, and seminar participants at the Federal Reserve Bank of Dallas for comments and suggestions.
 I also thank conference participants at the Federal Reserve System Applied Microeconomics Conference in Philadelphia, PA, Western Economic Association Conference at San Diego, CA, and STATA-Texas Empirical Microeconomics Conference at Austin, TX for constructive comments.
+I thank Stephanie Gullo for outstanding research assistance.